Mount Erickson

 On the saddle leading to the false summit

 Sonny hikes up the grass slope below the false summit.
-Sentry Mountain in the
+Sentry Mountain in

-background (mouse over).
+the background (mouse over)

 Looking back from the false summit

-From the false summit we made our way to the true summit.
+From the false summit we made our way to the true summit

 Looking back along the ridge

-Sonny makes his way to the summit.
+Sonny makes his way to the summit

 Looking back at the false summit from the true summit

-Sonny returns to the summit after checking out the views from a low point on the left
+Sonny returns to the summit after checking out the views from a low point on the left (mouse over)

 82 G/15 Crowsnest